and relatively consistent scientific data showing a substantial health benefit.

 Are there any drug

-Certain medicines may interact with milk thistle.
+Certain medicines may interact with coleus.
 Refer to drug interactions for a list of those medicines.

 References (To view, roll mouse over the "References" heading; to hide, click on the heading)